Hi, I'm Kate (she/her)

 Sensory Integration and Processing

-Being dual qualified allows me to support neurodivergent people to understand their own, or their loved one's sensory processing preferences and support needs.
 Sensory processing and integration has a close relationship with communication.
-Through assessment I support neurodivergent people, their families, educators and carers to understand sensory identity, preferences, support and accommodations needs, including environmental support.
+Through exploration, I support neurodivergent people, their families, educators and carers to understand sensory identity, preferences, support and accommodations needs, including environmental support.

 Relationships and Sex Education

-I’m passionate about disability and sexuality rights.
-Influenced by my own lived experiences, I believe everyone deserves the opportunity to safely enjoy relationships, identity expression, intimacy, pleasure, and sex, if they desire.
-In one way or another, this has always been part of my work since my days as a Support Worker began, back in 2008.
+In one way or another, this has always been part of my work since my days as a Support Worker for people with learning disabilities began, in 2008.
 I work with neurodivergent people and people with intellectual disabilities, their families, educators, carers and other professionals to provide accessible and comprehensive RSE.

 Intersectionality-Focused Practice